 To collect and analyze all of this data, insurance companies usually use customer relationship management (CRM) systems and enterprise resource planning (ERP) technologies.
 The problem with using these different systems and technologies is that it’s very difficult to make the data actionable.
 Insurance companies first have to upload the data to one location so that actuaries, financial reporters, claims adjusters and other authorized staff have access to it.
 Then they have to process and analyze the data properly in order to draw the right conclusions from it.

 Business intelligence in the insurance industry streamlines the data storage process in the following ways:

 - You can set up an efficient data warehouse.
 IT firms that specialize in BI create a data warehouse that keeps all of your information in an optimized cloud platform.
-Data warehouse virtualization tools keep your data stored securely on a remote server.
+Data warehouse virtualization tools like Denodo keep your data stored securely on a remote server.

 - You can choose who has access to different data sets.
 BI portals limit access to different types of data based on the authorization level of the user.
 Claims adjusters only have access to their assigned claims and financial reporters only have access to the financial data they need to make strategic decisions.

 - Your data is more secure.
 You can choose to backup important sets of data on the server.
 You won’t lose any data due to poor organization or server failure.

 In the insurance industry, proper data storage and organization is absolutely essential.
 Advanced business intelligence tools can help you keep your data safe and make it easier to draw meaningful conclusions from it.